Fl4gu1z0wsky/CEH/README.md

 **SET** - Secure Electronic Transaction - It is a communications protocol standard for securing credit card transactions over networks, specifically, the Internet.
 It is a set of security protocols and formats that enabled users to employ the existing credit card payment infrastructure on an open network in a secure fashion.
 However, it failed to gain attraction in the market.
 Visa now promotes the 3-D Secure scheme.

 **PCI-DSS** - Payment Card Industry Data Security Standard - It is an information security standard for organizations that handle branded credit cards from the major card schemes.
+On the clause 11.3 it is said: "Perform external penetration testing at least annually and after any significant infrastructure or application upgrade or modification".
+Here are some reommandation:
+**Build and Maintain a Secure Network**
+1. Install and maintain a firewall configuration to protect cardholder data.
+2. Do not use vendor-supplied defaults for system passwords and other security parameters.
+**Protect Cardholder Data**
+3. Protect stored cardholder data.
+4. Encrypt transmission of cardholder data across open, public networks.
+**Maintain a Vulnerability Management Program**
+5. Use and regularly update anti-virus software or programs.
+6. Develop and maintain secure systems and applications.
+**Implement Strong Access Control Measures**
+7. Restrict access to cardholder data by business need-to-know.
+8. Assign a unique ID to each person with computer access.
+9. Restrict physical access to cardholder data.
+**Regularly Monitor and Test Networks**
+10. Track and monitor all access to network resources and cardholder data.
+11. Regularly test security systems and processes.
+**Maintain an Information Security Policy**
+12. Maintain a policy that addresses information security for employees and contractors.

 ### IoT